-Description: The UNTHSC Department of Interprofessional Education and Practice in partnership with the UNTHSC Center for Innovative Learning and INCEDO provide training in interprofessional practice education for faculty.
+The HSC Department of Interprofessional Education and Practice in partnership with the HSC Division of Academic Innovations provide training in interprofessional practice education for faculty, which results in earning a microcredential.

 The Certificate of Recognition utilizes a blended learning format.
 Participants complete online modules and reading from required texts in preparation for each one hour, interactive session (via zoom), as well as team projects completed outside of session times.
 The online modules cover content around basic knowledge of Interprofessional Education and Practice and its importance, roles and responsibilities, skills for IPE team facilitation, and integration into courses and clinical settings.
 There is focus on the relationship between interprofessional collaboration and patient safety, quality improvement, and population health.
-Interactive inperson sessions include an opportunity to meet faculty from other professions and brainstorm innovations for IPE collaborations.
+Interactive in-person sessions include an opportunity to meet faculty from other professions and brainstorm innovations for IPE collaborations.
 Details of program content is outline below by session.

-Learners read the following textbooks required for the program: Foundations of Interprofessional Collaborative Practice, by Slusser et.al. and Teams that Work, by Tennenbaum and Salas.
+Learners read the following textbooks required for the program: Foundations of Interprofessional Collaborative Practice, by Slusser et.al. and Teams that Work, by Tannenbaum and Salas.